 My husband had to make lots of calls, fax and emails just to settle this problem and stop collection harassment for good.
 Under the Fair Debt Collection Practices Act (FDCPA), we consumers have rights.
 This law was enacted to protect us from collector abuse.

 Among the debts covered by the FDCPA are personal, family, and household debts.
 This includes money you owe on a personal credit card account, an auto loan, a medical bill, and your mortgage.
 Do note that the Act does not cover debts or liabilities that you incurred in running a business.

 You can report those harassments, false statements, unfair practices and other violations of the FDCPA to your state Attorney General’s office and the Federal Trade Commission.
 If your state’s laws are different from the federal law (FDCPA), your Attorney General’s office can help you determine your rights under the state’s law.

-It would be wise to learn more about FDCPA so that you can arm yourself with the knowledge on how to stop collection harassment California or anywhere you might be.
+It would be wise to learn more about FDCPA so that you can arm yourself with the knowledge on how to stop collection harassment or anywhere you might be.
 Knowledge is power!